munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Allow both optional positional and optional named parameters

-At the point that optional parameters were first designed, we knew this was an arbitrary limitation.
+At the point that optional parameters were first designed, the language team knew this was an arbitrary limitation.
 Today, DDC's current ABI may make it a challenge to support both, but it's likely we can fix this.

-The current restriction this causes a couple of problems:
+This restriction causes a couple of problems:

 *   **If you want to give a name to one optional parameter, you have to name *all* of them.** This can lead to not-very-useful parameter names like